 - Dueling Games: Mainly with Sing Star

-- In Name Only: "Karaoke Revolution" games were also released in Japan by Konami on the PlayStation 2; however these are literally just a karaoke box in a box...or well, a DVD case (a karaoke box refers to karaoke bars in Japan with rooms that people can rent out for private parties) and has no game component surrounding it like the U.S. version.
+- In Name Only: "Karaoke Revolution" games were also released in Japan by Konami on the PlayStation 2; however these are literally just a karaoke box in a box ... err, DVD case (a karaoke box is a facility where groups can rent private rooms with karaoke systems in them), with straight karaoke rather than having any sort of gameplay like the Harmonix games.

-- Licensed Game: There have been American Idol and Glee versions already.
+- Licensed Game: There were American Idol and Glee versions.
 Both are music-oriented series broadcast by Fox, and both make perfect sense for this kind of game.

-- Product Placement: The opening themes from Metal Gear Solid 3 and Silent Hill 4 are playable tracks on Volume 3.
+- Product Placement: The opening themes from Metal Gear Solid 3: Snake Eater and Silent Hill 4 are playable tracks on Volume 3.

 - Recurring Extra: As typical, music by Freezepop (a band with a few Harmonix staff members) ended up in Volume 1, specifically "Science Genius Girl"